Invite friends and family to read the obituary and add memories.

 January 13, 1929 – April 1, 2026

-Mr. Ray Iwaasa, of Qualicum Beach passed away peacefully on April 1, 2026 at the age of 97.
-Ray was the third son of a farm family of nine children, being born in Raymond, Alberta on January 13, 1929.
-His parents, siblings, spouse Beverly Boyd and a grandson, Ryan Phillips, all predeceased him.
+Mr. Ray Iwaasa, 97 of Qualicum Beach passed away peacefully on April 1, 2026 as the family gathered to accompany and support in Oceanside region.
+Ray, the third son of a farm family of nine children, five girls and four boys, was born in Raymond, Alberta on January 13, 1929.
+His mother was Ito Yashima from Hiroshima City and father Henry Kojun Iwaasa, Eastern Hiroshima countryside.
+His parents, siblings, spouse Beverly Boyd (2001) and a grandson, Ryan Phillips, all predeceased him.
+His siblings were Sachie, Toru, Yasuko, Kuniko, Jeaune, Sumiko, Henry Nolan and Hanae, who Ray had managed to visit in Lethbridge before she passed away February 14, 2026.

-Ray is survived by his three sons; Robert (Diane) of Calgary, Stone (Louise) of Montreal, and Jon (Sandy) of Spruce Grove and his close friend and love of his life Susan Grandfield of Qualicum Beach.
-He is also survived and will be deeply missed by his three granddaughters, their spouses and five great grandchildren, as well as Susan's two children and her granddaughter.
-They all loved their grandpa so much.
+Beverly was the mother of all three boys he and she raised together.
+He is survived by Robert Elliot (Diane) of Calgary, Raymond Stone (Louise) of Montreal, Jonathan Boyd (Sandy) of Spruce Grove and close friend Susan Grandfield of Qualicum Beach, the love of his life.
+He also survived by three granddaughters and spouses and five great grandchildren as well as Susan’s two children and her granddaughter.
+All hailing from Alberta, they all loved their grandpa so much.
+Aspen (Chris), Grayden and Maddie, Kendyll Anne (Cody) and Ethan, Kelly (Katlyn), Kellin Jonathan and Kaycee, (and Susan’s son Graham, daughter Joan and her daughter Josephine).

-Ray farmed with his brother Nolan in the early 1950's before moving to Edmonton where he became a Melton Real Estate employee.
-He also created his own land development firm contributing notably to the growth of the southeastern river bank area of Edmonton and the City of Leduc.
-Being the people person that he was, he then moved on to working as a Social Worker with the City of Edmonton and then as a Probation Officer for the Government.
+Ray attended the rural Mammoth then the Raymond Public and High schools as well as Brigham Young University in Utah, studied commerce and in sports loved to play tennis.
+He farmed with his brother Henry Nolan in early 1950’s then moved to Edmonton where he became a Melton Real Estate employee, one of the first property managers in region.
+He also created his own land development firm contributing notably to the growth of the south-eastern river bank area of Edmonton and City of Leduc.

-Please feel free to leave any memory, thought, tribute, etc. on this website.
+Planned and other forms of commemorating Ray’s life are still in discussion and planning stage by family and friends as he was very humble, discreet and flexible in this final journey, preferring simplicity and respect for all.
+So please feel free to leave any memory, thought, tribute, etc. on this website.
 You are also invited by family to reach out to those members with whom you may desire more exchanges about Ray via mail or other means.
-In lieu of costly gestures of sympathy intended for Ray or family, please consider supporting a cause or a group of your choosing.
+Finally, note that he loved nature, all animals, especially horses, environmental and social justice actions and different organizations, too many to mention.
+In lieu of costly gestures of sympathy intended for Ray or family, please consider supporting a cause of a group of your choosing.
 Thank you.

 This site is protected by reCAPTCHA and the